A note on combinatorial type and splitting invariants of plane curves: Combinatorial type of plane curves

 Assume that $\mcC_i$ are singular.
-We locally construct a homeomorphism of boundary manifolds around singular points homotopic to $h$.
+We locally construct a homeomorphism of boundary manifolds around each singular point homotopic to $h$.
 Let $P_1$ be a singular point of $\mcC_1$, and put $P_2:=h(P_1)$.
 Let $U(P_i)\subset\PP^2$ be a regular neighborhood of $P_i$ for each $i=1,2$.
 We may assume that

-is a connected component of the complement of the union of $\{M_{i,v_i}^\circ\mid v_i\in\Str_i\}$ in $\BM(\mcC_i)$.
+is a connected component of the complement of the union of $\{{\red M_{v_i}^\circ}\mid v_i\in\Str_i\}$ in $\BM(\mcC_i)$.
 We can regard $\BM(\mcC_i,P_i)$ as a boundary framed graph manifold associated with the decorated plumbing graph